Side sheets are supplementary surfaces primarily used on tablet and desktop.

 A modal side sheet places all content and UI elements behind a scrim, which indicates that they will not respond to user interaction.
 Tapping the scrim dismisses both the modal side sheet and scrim from view.

+【Do】A visible scrim informs users they cannot interact with the rest of the screen. 【Don’t】Don’t use an invisible scrim.
+This can mislead users about their ability to interact with the rest of the screen.
 Modal side sheets appear when triggered by a user action, such as tapping a button or action icon in a top app bar.
 They can be dismissed by:

 Swiping towards the sheet’s anchoring edge (left or right)